timothyhull/breadpool-champs-app/docs/index.md

         - Readiness to provide individual or crew feedback at the request of the HR/CHR.
         - Understanding how to accurately record essential OR information.
         - Readiness to report game summary information (team/or penalty counts, number of timeouts remaining, etc.) to the HR/CHR at their request.
+        - Attentiveness to the condition of the track, tape, rope, etc. and maintenance support.

         <figure markdown>
         ![Alternate Referee, RCR Home Team Champs, June, 2024 - Credit: Divo](images/breadpool_altr_rcr_champs_6_8_24.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)" }